divyakrishnan15/TechBlog_mvc/readme.md

  <a name="Usage"></a>
  Download the code to your local.
  Perform **npm i** to install all the packages.
- Answer the questions asked in the command prompt like(
-   1. View All Departments
-   2. View All Roles
-   3. View All Employees
-   4. Add a Department
-   5. Add a Role
-   6. Add an Employee
-   7. Update an Employee Role
-   8. Update Employee Managers
-   9. View Employees by Manager
-   10.View Employees by Department
-   11.View combined salaries of All Employees in that Department 12.Delete Employee
-   13.Delete Role
-   14.Delete Department
-   15.Filter Employees by Manager
-   16.Filter Employees by Department
-   17.Quit

  ## Watchme Video- (click on the video to play) :